Hauer-Heinrich/hh_test/README.md

 ## How to automatically create/publish a new Release on TYPO3 TER
 1. Copy .github folder to your own Repository / Project
 2. Edit composer.json and ext_emconf.php and change the Version Number
-3. Then execute (replace the version): `VERSION="X.X.X" && git commit -am "New Version $VERSION" && git tag "$VERSION" && git push && git push --tags`
+3. Then execute (replace the version): `VERSION="X.X.X" && git add --all && git commit -m "New Version $VERSION" && git tag "$VERSION" && git push && git push --tags`
 4. Check if the Github Action has been successfully executed, go to your Repository and click on the "Actions" Tab (or the URL similar to https://github.com/username/repositoryname/actions)

 ## Useful resources: